Grills and Thrills: Cook Year-Round with New Choices in Luxury Equipment

 Pizza on the Patio

 Feeling more in the mood for pizza than smoked pork?
-You can still keep the party outside, thanks to a rekindled interest in baking with this wood fired pizza oven for sale Melbourne.
+You can still keep the party outside, thanks to a rekindled interest in baking with wood-fired outdoor pizza ovens.

 Koon notes that he is working with a customer who recently imported a $20,000 brick-lined, real-deal pizza oven from Italy, but you don’t have to reach that deep into your wallet to enjoy an Old World, lawn-side pizza experience.